What is an emergency appointment?

 Don’t attempt to put it back in the socket, as this could risk damaging the permanent tooth underneath.
 Instead, try and stop the bleeding by applying gentle pressure with gauze or a muslin for around 10 minutes.
 Give your child paracetamol or ibuprofen for the pain, but never place aspirin or any other painkiller directly on the gums, as this can cause them to burn.

 Hold the tooth by the crown, not the root end, and rinse, but don’t scrub, it clean.
 Do not remove any attached fragments of tissue.
-If you can, try and put the tooth back in its place, ensuring it’s facing the right way, and get your child to bite on a clean towel to keep the tooth in place.
+If you can, try and put the tooth back in its place, ensuring it’s facing the right way, and bite down on a clean towel to keep the tooth in place.
 At least 85 percent of teeth that are put back in the tooth socket within five minutes survive, compared to very few teeth that are stored dry and reimplanted after an hour.
-If you can’t do this, put the tooth back in your mouth, put it in a cup of milk.
+If you can’t put the tooth back in your mouth, put it in a cup of milk.
 If you don’t have milk, salty water is also effective.
 You’ll be seen as soon as possible by the Happy Kids Dental team.

 Take your child to the dentist as soon as possible, where the right course of action will be decided on; this could include smoothing the tooth down, rebuilding it with a resin material, or removing it.

 These can usually be repaired successfully, either through reattaching the broken fragments or using a tooth-coloured resin material.
 Store any fragments in tap water and visit Happy Kids Dental as soon as possible.

 If you can’t remove the object using dental floss, contact Happy Kids Dental immediately.
 Do not attempt to remove the object with anything sharp, like a pin, as you’ll risk hurting your child’s gums or damaging their tooth enamel.